Glenfield, New Zealand: Suburbanisation

 The opening of the Auckland Harbour Bridge in 1959 led to rapid suburbanisation of Glenfield.
 After Glenfield was declared a county town in 1961, the population grew from 5,683 to 13,335 in 1966, and increased to 22,098 by 1971.
 Most of the suburb was developed in the 1960s, with the western areas of Glenfield developing into suburban housing later on.

 With a rapidly increasingly population, the Waitemata County Council decided to establish a rubbish dump on reclaimed land in the Oruamo or Hellyers Creek foreshore in 1969.
-The plans were widely protested by residents, and were scarpered after the New Zealand Airforce, who insisted that no landfills could be located within one nautical mile of the RNZAF Base at Whenuapai or the RNZAF Station Hobsonville.
+The plans were widely protested by residents, and were scuppered by the New Zealand Airforce, who insisted that no landfills could be located within one nautical mile of the RNZAF Base at Whenuapai or the RNZAF Station Hobsonville.

 Glenfield was one of the most rapidly developing areas of New Zealand in the early 1970s.
 On 9 December 1971, in response to fears about commercial sprawl down the length of Glenfield Road, Glenfield Mall opened.
 It was the first shopping mall on the North Shore.
 The Glenfield Library was constructed in 1975.

 In 2000, Glenfield Mall was redeveloped as a more modern shopping centre.